farwah-h/Class-Management-System/README.md

 ## Author

 - **Farwah Hamid**
-- If you have any questions or encounter issues, please contact **farwah.hamid21@gmail.com**

 Feel free to use and modify this Class Record Management System for educational purposes or as a basis for further development!!